src-d/blog/content/post/codesent.md

 We split the data into two parts: the part on which we train and the part on which we evaluate aka validation.
-This is needed to avoid overfitting - when the model adapts to the training examples too much and loses generalization ability.
+This is needed to avoid overfitting - when the model adapts to the training examples too much it loses generalization ability.
 The validation accuracy is plotted here.
 We see that our model overfits after 5 epochs - that is, runs across the whole training set.
 This is a typical situation in recurrent neural networks.
 I should have used overfit reduction techniques, e.g. dropout, but I did not have time.
 So we pick the graph state on epoch 5 and export it.